codacy/docs/docs/faq/troubleshooting/why-arent-duplication-metrics-being-calculated.md

 # Why aren't duplication metrics being calculated?

-For performance reasons, Codacy limits the analysis of code duplication to 5000 files of the same programming language in each repository.
+For performance reasons, Codacy skips the calculation of code duplication for programming languages that have more than 5000 source code files in a repository.

 Besides this, if Codacy fails to calculate code duplication for a specific programming language in a repository three times in a row (for example, because the tool calculating the analysis runs out of memory or times out), Codacy stops trying to analyze the metric for that language and repository.